jrochkind/bento_search/README.md

 BentoSearch::Items can have a main link associated with them (generally hyperlinked from title), as well as a list of additional links.
 Most engines do not provide additional links by default, custom local Decorators would be used to add them.

-    BentoSearch.register_engine("something") do |conf|
-       conf.engine = SomeEngine
-       conf.item_decorators = [ SomeModule, OtherModule]
-    end

-See BentoSearch::Link for more info on links.
-(TODO: Better docs/examples on decorators).
+See wiki for more info on decorators, and BentoSearch::Link for fields.

 ## OpenURL and metadata

 Academic library uses often need openurl links from scholarly citations.
 One of